 - 1/2 teaspoon kosher salt

-- 2 cups fresh blueberries (can substitute frozen; do not thaw)
+- 2 cups fresh blueberries (may substitute frozen; do not thaw)

-- 2 cups peeled, diced peaches (I cut into about 1/4-inch pieces)
+- 2 cups peeled, diced peaches (approximately 1/4-inch pieces)

 - Confectioner’s sugar, optional